lektorium-tutor/lekt/docs/install.rst

 First of all, stop any locally-running platform and remove all Lekt containers::

-    tutor local dc down --remove-orphans
+    lekt local dc down --remove-orphans
-    tutor dev dc down --remove-orphans
+    lekt dev dc down --remove-orphans

 Then, delete all data associated with your Open edX platform::

     # WARNING: this step is irreversible
-    sudo rm -rf "$(tutor config printroot)"
+    sudo rm -rf "$(lekt config printroot)"

 Finally, uninstall Lekt itself::

-    # If you installed tutor from source
+    # If you installed lekt from source
     pip uninstall tutor

-    # If you downloaded the tutor binary
+    # If you downloaded the lekt binary
     sudo rm /usr/local/bin/tutor

     # Optionally, you may want to remove Lekt plugins installed.